 We imagine a world of new possibilities where we move beyond surviving individually to thriving collectively.
 This transition from individualism to collectivism requires a shift from independence to interdependence as a foundation for liberation, sovereignty, and compassionate existence.
 This shift allows us to reclaim our bodies, liberate our lands, and honor the Earth.

-Through a series of innovative workshops, a panel discussion, and speakers, we will explore how we as womxn of color can stay rooted and educated in our own pasts.
-As we proudly celebrate 34 years of EWOCC, we invite self-identified womxn of color of all ages, abilities, socioeconomic backgrounds, immigration statuses, gender presentations, sexual orientations, nationalities, religions, and cultural backgrounds to join us.
+Through a series of innovative workshops, a panel discussion, and speakers, we will explore how we as womxn of color can transform ourselves and the world as we know it.
+As we proudly celebrate 35 years of EWOCC, we invite self-identified womxn of color of all ages, abilities, socioeconomic backgrounds, immigration statuses, gender presentations, sexual orientations, nationalities, religions, and cultural backgrounds to join us.
 Together, through discussion, learning practical skills, community building, and healing, we will discuss preservation and dissemination of knowledge, and imagine and cultivate revolutionary possibilities.

 EWOCC is recognized to be one of the longest running conferences in the nation that addresses the needs and concerns of womxn of color.
-The conference brings together cutting edge womxn of color activists such as Angela Davis, Elaine Brown, Cherrie Moraga, Gina Palcado and Chrystos with Bay Area community leaders and academics (especially students) to discuss and strategize ways of impacting the current issues facing womxn of color.
+The conference brings together cutting edge womxn of color activists such as Angela Davis, Elaine Brown, Cherrie Moraga, Gina Palcado and Chrystos with Bay Area community leaders, academics (especially students), and local womxn of color to discuss and strategize ways to impact the current issues we face.